bintu22/elist_analysis/README.md

 <img width="1514" height="646" alt="image" src="https://github.com/user-attachments/assets/04d26707-0343-485e-8dd8-ef74b0352a4c" />

-**In 2020, Elist saw an abnormal amount of sales with a 163% growth rate YoY.** This was tied to the 101% order count growth rate and 31% AOV growth rate.
+**In 2020, Elist experienced an exceptional 163% year-over-year sales growth, with revenue jumping from $3.87M in 2019 to $10.16M.** This surge was driven by a 101% increase in order volume and a 31% rise in average order value—largely influenced by pandemic-related demand shifts.

 <img width="1858" height="450" alt="image" src="https://github.com/user-attachments/assets/44d99576-cbd8-4f88-98d2-548faa66941b" />